Josh-Decime/Notes/2025/11 November/November_2025_Notes.md

+# 11/6/2025
+Since –deep keeps saying it is not receiving relevant context I tried to boost symbol tokens so a name like generate_filename would be at the top of the lists of tokens.
+It didn't seem to cause any issues but it didn't solve the issue either.
+I’ve built up so much technical debt, especially while I was sick.
+My strongest understanding of how things need to function is in videogames or webpages, this project is harder for me to wrap my head around what is happening.
+If I just had a full day to work on this I could really dig through all this & get a better understanding of where the issues are, but this project has unfortunately fallen down my priority list.

+I had slightly more time than usual today & was able to do more testing.
+I read through the –verbose –deep log to see what tokens it provided & it isn't even providing the right files to be able to answer the question, it's in the completely wrong spot.
+I have a debugger to check tokens exist for keywords, but I need more in depth information about how tokens are chosen before being fed to the LLM.
+It's going to take a huge effort for me to even begin to understand that process from the code itself.
+Python is one of the languages I’m still rather weak with & this is my first time trying to build anything like this.
+There is a treasure trove of learning ahead of me, I just need to find the time for a deep dive.
+Even though AI is pretty flawed in its current state, it should be able to answer my questions well enough for me to get a decent grasp.

 # 11/5/2025
 Some progress was made, it is now generating answers again but still having the same issues as before, but now with a bit more terminal feedback & some duplicate functionality was removed.